Content studio and content creation

 Figure 1.
 No available projects found dialog

-The reason why this dialog shows up is because Content Studio manages content, and content is organized in independent repositories, which are named as a content projects, or simply as projects.
+Content Studio manages content, and content is organized in independent repositories, which are called content projects, or simply as projects.

 A project offer individual access control and permissions, as well as other settings to toggle features and language(s).